cryptotuxorg/cryptotux/README.md

 Cryptotux is a Linux image preconfigured with tools for crypto development and education.

-Cryptotux is currently supplied as .ova images that can be directly imported into Virtualbox (6.X+).
+Cryptotux is currently supplied as .ova images that can be directly imported into Virtualbox (6.X+) and VMWare.
 It is particularly suited for workshops.
 Username is *bobby*, password is *bricodeur*.

 ![screenshot](screenshot.png)